 Among Nepal’s peers in the developing world, there are examples of countries whose budgetary allocation are similar to that of Nepal’s for 2016-17 but have considerably larger capital expenditure component compared to recurrent expenditure.
 Ethiopia, which had a national budget close to around USD 11 billion for the 2015-16, allocated around USD 4.1 billion for capital expenditure and around USD 2.5 billion for recurrent expenditure.
 The country’s revenue target of around USD 5.6 billion is expected to be achieved by the end of the fiscal whereas the economy is projected to grow by 10.5%.
 Cote d’Ivoire’s experience has been similar as well.
 Spending efficiently, delivers results.

 Contrast that to Nepal’s performance.
-In FY 2015-16, the budget had set total revenue target of 475 billion (USD 4.4 billion) but as of May 20, 2016, with just a little under two months left to go in the year, total capital spending stood at a woeful 48.3 billion (USD 451 million).
-As of the same date, total revenue collected was greater than total expenditure despite the fact that the targeted total expenditure was 1.7 times larger than targeted total revenue.
+In FY 2015-16, the budget had set a total revenue target of 475 billion (USD 4.4 billion) but as of May 20, 2016, with just a little under two months left to go in the year, total capital spending stood at a woeful 48.3 billion (USD 451 million).
+As of the same date, total revenue collected was greater than total expenditure despite the fact that the targeted total expenditure was 1.7 times larger than the targeted total revenue.
 And, in the upcoming year the government has set the revenue collection target at 682.8 billion (USD 6.3 billion).

 While it is true that FY 2015-16 was fraught with multiple challenges which stymied proper execution of the budget despite it being declared as ‘Budget Implementation Year’, the challenges in the past years have been similar if not of the same magnitude.
 Nepal must, therefore, prioritize and expedite capital expenditure.